pybuilder/pybuilder.github.io/documentation/tutorial.md

 When writing tests, it is important to know which parts if of the code are covered by automatic tests and which aren't.
 For Python, there exists a bunch of tools to calculate the coverage.
-One of these tools that is integrated with *pybuilder* is [coverage](http://nedbatchelder.com/code/coverage/).
+One of these tools that is integrated with *PyBuilder* is [coverage](http://nedbatchelder.com/code/coverage/).
 Python-Coverage measures the line coverage (as opposed to branch coverage).

 To execute python coverage during the execution of unit tests and analyze the results, all you need to do is use a plugin.